IBM 1130: Peripheral devices

 To simplify the design of peripheral devices, these rely on the processor.
 The card reader has no memory buffers, but instead gives the CPU a level-zero (highest priority) interrupt after each individual column of the card has been read.
 If the CPU does not respond and store the twelve bits of data before another such interrupt indicates that the next column has been read, data will be lost.
 Similarly, the 1132 printer relies on software in the 1130.
 When a letter such as A comes into position, the CPU has to analyze a buffered line of text and assemble an array of bits that will indicate to the 1132 which print positions should be printed with A. If the CPU can not respond before the A rotates out of position, print speed could be severely degraded.

 Other peripherals accept text in a device-specific code convenient for its hardware.
 The CPU has to translate it to or from the EBCDIC code in which the CPU processes the text.

 Instruction set overview

-Instructions had short (one-word) and long (two-word) formats.
-Most computational, load, and store instructions referenced one register (usually ACC) and a memory location.
-The memory location was identified, in the short format, by an 8-bit signed displacement from either the current address or one of the index registers; or in the long format, by a full 15-bit address, which could be indexed and specify indirection.
-Memory was addressed in units of words.
+Instructions have short (one-word) and long (two-word) formats.
+Most computational, load, and store instructions reference one register (usually ACC) and a memory location.
+The memory location is identified, in the short format, by an 8-bit signed displacement from either the current address or one of the index registers; or in the long format, by a full 15-bit address, which can be indexed and specify indirection.
+Memory is addressed in units of words.